Jepria/jfront-ui/.team/CODE_REVIEW_GUIDELINE.md

   unto a component, then return the "remaining" props from the hook to prevent unnecessary destructuring

-- Add a `data-chakra-*` signature to all components so it's easier to spot chakra components anywhere online :)
+- Add a `data-jfront-*` signature to all components so it's easier to spot jfront components anywhere online :)

 - Consider using prop getters as the return values for your hooks, it makes it easy to merge in any external props passed to the consuming component.